Toot the Tiny Tugboat: Books

 The series was developed from an original picture book by Sebastien Braun called Toot and Pop!.

 Apps

 The first official Toot app, Toot’s Harbour, was created by Thud Media and released in the Apple iOS App Store in March 2015.
 The open-world exploration game allows pre-school players to sail Toot around the Harbour in 3D, meeting friends, playing mini-games, towing boats and collecting rewards along the way.
-Toot's Race was the second, where you play as Toot, racing around the harbour, overtaking others like Hattie, the Posh Yachts, Paula, Marge, H.P. and more.
-The other characters will watch the race, like Ol' Graham, Pop, Bryan and more.
+Toot's Race was the second and last, where you play as Toot, racing around the harbour, overtaking others.

 Cinema

 Toot the Tiny Tugboat has been screened at Picturehouse Cinemas around the UK as part of Toddler Time, a cinema experience specially designed for very young children and their families.